RedisInsight/RedisInsight/tests/playwright/README.md

 They are using this helper for when a new build is created, start the test automatically by finding the latest build, setting the correct paths and running the tests.
 So might be useful to have something similar implemented

+## Debug
+Add DEBUG=pw:api as env variable.
+This will enable the framework debug mode plus will enable log interceptors for Axios client

 ## Reports
 Running